KiranbaskarV/Jabberook/README.md

 # Jabberook

 A UCI Chess Engine.
 Made using C by following the BBC Chess Engine tutorials.

+Challenge the engine to a Rapid or faster match here: https://lichess.org/@/Jabberook

 ## Code